tidehackathon/team-tulip-troops/README.md

 ## Team description
 Team "Tulip Troops" has four participants and one (non-participating) team lead from the Joint IT Command under the Defence Materiel Organization (DMO) of the Netherlands.
-The team is part of a large IT-innovation department (KIXS) of the Dutch DoD, and comprises two data scientists and two data engineers.
+The team is part of a large IT-innovation department (KIXS) of the Dutch MoD, and comprises two data scientists and two data engineers.

 Team members:
 - Daan Gommers